 The Rating is updated at least quarterly.
 Users are notified as soon as a new edition is out.
 All updates during the subscription period are included into the cost of subscription.

 The Rating is the new format for our renowned study published in 2011-2013

-The rating includes onshore, shallow water and deep water systems.
+The Rating includes onshore, shallow water and deep water systems.
 Onshore systems apply to North American systems based on wells and international systems based on fields or contract areas.
-It includes fiscal systems for conventional and unconventional oil and gas in the same rating.
+It includes fiscal systems for conventional and unconventional oil in the same rating.

-The Fiscal Rating is done for the following parameters (in real economic terms): undiscounted government take, government take discounted at 10%, undiscounted profit to investment ratio, 10% discounted profit to investment ratio, net cash flow per barrel, and the 10% discounted net present value per 10% discounted barrel.
+The Fiscal Rating is done for the following yardsticks (in real economic terms) on an un- risked basis: undiscounted government take, government take discounted at 10%, undiscounted government income take, government income take discounted at 10%, undiscounted profit to investment ratio, 10% discounted profit to investment ratio, net cash flow per barrel, and the 10% discounted net present value per 10% discounted barrel.

 CONTACT US for a subscription.

-On the basis of a confidentiality agreement we will also rate a particular fiscal system that a government or company wants to propose.
+On the basis of a confidentiality agreement we will also rate a particular fiscal system that a government or company would like to propose or evaluate.
 CONTACT US for a proposal.